Suspension of disbelief

 What's the meaning of the phrase 'Suspension of disbelief'?

-The temporary acceptance as believable of events or characters that would ordinarily be seen as incredible.
+To 'suspend disbelief' is to temporarily accept as believable of events or characters that would ordinarily be seen as incredible.
 This is usually to allow an audience to appreciate works of literature or drama that are exploring unusual ideas.

 What's the origin of the phrase 'Suspension of disbelief'?

-This term was coined by Samuel Taylor Coleridge in 1817 with the publication of his Biographia literaria or biographical sketches of my literary life and opinions:
+'Suspension of disbelief' was coined by Samuel Taylor Coleridge in 1817 with the publication of his Biographia literaria or biographical sketches of my literary life and opinions: